AC-max-z/spring-sandbox/backend/README.md

-Simple Spring Boot MVC app with Spring data JPA, HATEOAS, configured to work with Postgresql database.
+Simple Spring Boot MVC servlet app with Spring data JPA, HATEOAS, configured to work with Postgresql database.

 You can configure your database connection in application.yml, play with it using swagger ui url at http://localhost:3001/swagger-ui/index.html.